 Launch Location: Kourou, French Guiana

 The French Space Agency CNES launched PARASOL into the A-Train orbit in December 2004.
 Originally designed to be a 2-year mission, PARASOL flew within ~30 seconds of the CALIPSO and CloudSat satellites.
-In early December 2009, the PARASOL satellite orbit was lowered under the A-train, which will enable it to keep on sharing data periodically with the A-train members, while gradually leaving the A-Train neighborhood.
-Based on a typical decay of its orbit, it is expected to be completely out of the A-train neighborhood at the end of 2012.
+In early December 2009, the PARASOL satellite orbit was lowered under the A-train, which allowed the spacecraft to keep sharing data periodically with the A-train members.
+PARASOL ceased operation and fully exited the A-Train on December 18, 2013.

 Launch Date: April 28, 2006